What is gout?

 - Controlling any other chronic diseases you may have

 - Drinking more nonalcoholic fluids

 - Eating less protein-rich foods

-- Medicine to lower the uric acid level in the blood
+- Medicines to lower the uric acid level in the blood to prevent gout attacks

 Talk with your healthcare provider about the risks, benefits, and possible side effects of all medicines.

 People with gout have a higher risk for kidney stones.
 This is because of crystal deposits in the kidneys.
 They can also have kidney damage.
 Crystal deposits in the joints can cause some disability because of stiffness and pain.